Clement-W/Linear-Regression-SGD/README.md

 ### Demo

 To see a demo, check the notebook file "LinearRegression_GD.ipynb".
-You'll find multiples examples of linear regression with classic gradient descent, stochastic gradient descent and mini batch stochastic gradient descent.
+You'll find multiple examples of linear regression with classic gradient descent, stochastic gradient descent and mini batch stochastic gradient descent.

 ## Contributing